Murder of Vikram Joshi

-Vikram Joshi (विक्रम जोशी) was an Indian journalist who was shot by unknown assailants and he later died in the hospital.
-The incident caused widespread criticism of the Uttar Pradesh government among opposition parties as well as media.
+Vikram Joshi (विक्रम जोशी) was an Indian journalist who was shot on 20 July 2020, by two unidentified assailants in front of his minor daughters in Ghaziabad, Uttar Pradesh.
+He succumbed to his injuries 2 days later in the hospital.
+The incident caused widespread criticism of the Uttar Pradesh government among opposition parties as well as the media.

+The incident

 Joshi had filed a police complaint on 16 July 2020 against some people who were accused of harassing his niece.
 On 20 July 2020, while he was on his motorcycle with his daughters, aged 5 and 11, the assailants forcibly stopped his motorcycle and started beating him.
 Then, one of the suspects shot at his head from close range and the assailants fled the scene.
 The entire incident was caught in CCTV footage and created outrage across the country.
-Vikram Joshi succumbed to his injuries on 22 July 2020.
-9 men have been arrested in connection with the incident and 1 policeman has been suspended.
+Joshi succumbed to his injuries on 22 July 2020.
+Nine men were been arrested in connection with the incident, and one policeman was suspended.